silexlabs/www.silex.me-2020/pages/community.md

 header: "<h2><strong>More about freedom</strong></h2><h3>Silex is free and open source because free minds need to have free tools</h3>"
 hero-cta: <p><a href="/#list" title="See how to get started with Silex">GET STARTED!</a></p>
-text: "<h2>FREE, FREE HOW ?</h2><p>Only a non profit can make it free like this, without hidden costs or licensing hassle.
-You are welcome to contribute and to offer services to the community.</p>"
+text: <h2>FREE, FREE HOW ?</h2><p>Only <a href="https://www.silexlabs.org/silexlabs#what-is-silex-labs-"
+  title="About Silex Labs">a non profit</a> can make it free like this, without hidden costs or licensing hassle.
+You are welcome to contribute and to offer services to the community.</p>
 items:
 - image: ''
   bg-color: ''